inspektor-gadget/inspektor-gadget/docs/guides/trace/bind.md

 minikube         default          test-pod         test-pod         58208  nc               IP     ::               4242   .R...
 0
 ```

-This line correspond to the socket binding operation initiated by `nc`.
+This line corresponds to the socket binding operation initiated by `nc`.

 ## Restricting output to certain PID, ports or succeeded and failed port bindings

-With the following option, you can restrain the output:
+With the following options, you can restrict the output:

 * `--pid` only prints events where socket binding is done by the given PID.
 * `-P/--ports` only prints events where these ports are used for socket bindings.
 * `-i/--ignore-errors` only prints events where the bind succeeded.

-So, this command will print all (*i.e.* succeeded and failed) attempt to bind a socket on port 4242 or 4343 by PID 42:
+So, this command will print all (*i.e.* succeeded and failed) attempts to bind a socket on port 4242 or 4343 by PID 42:

 ```bash
 $ kubectl gadget trace bind -i=false --pid 42 -P=4242,4343